Continuity Analyst / Subject Matter Expert to Assist NA-40

 - Willingness to work directly with clients in an environment that changes rapidly; must possess a mature approach to the personal interactions between a consultant and the client.

-- Extensive experience with the Microsoft Office Suite including Microsoft Word, Excel, PowerPoint, and Outlook.
+- Extensive experience with the Microsoft Office Suite, including advanced word processing using Microsoft Word, as well as Excel, PowerPoint, and Outlook.

 - Able to sit for extended periods and perform work in an office environment, including extensive use of computers, under sometimes stressful conditions.